Topics Map > OS and Desktop Applications > Applications

-Topics Map > Campus Services > Adobe Connect
+Topics Map > Campus Services > Campus Software Library

-Logging in to Adobe Creative Cloud with Your UW-Madison Account
+Adobe Creative Cloud - Logging in with Your UW-Madison Account

 After you download, install, and launch the Creative Cloud Desktop app, you'll be presented with the Sign In screen.

 - Type your NetID email (email@example.com) in the Email address field and click the blue Continue button.
 Do not use your firstname.lastname@example.org email address.

 - UW-Madison's NetID login screen will open, and you will log in with your NetID and NetID password.

 - After you finish logging in with your NetID, you'll be returned to the Creative Cloud Desktop app with your available applications displayed.
 From there, you can install, update, or open the apps.